aakaashjois/Colorizing-Grayscale-Images/README.md

 This project is licensed under Apache License 2.0.
 The terms of the license can be found in [LICENSE](./LICENSE).

 ## REFERENCES
-1. Iizuka, Satoshi, Edgar Simo-Serra, and Hiroshi Ishikawa.
-"Let there be color!: joint end-to-end learning of global and local image priors for automatic image colorization with simultaneous classification."
-ACM Transactions on Graphics (TOG) 35.4 (2016): 110.
+1. Baldassarre, Federico, Diego González Morín, and Lucas Rodés-Guirao.
+"Deep Koalarization: Image Colorization using CNNs and Inception-ResNet-v2." arXiv preprint arXiv:1712.03400 (2017).
 2. Lin, Tsung-Yi, et al. "Microsoft coco: Common objects in context."
 European conference on computer vision.
 Springer, Cham, 2014.